stemmlerjs/the-software-essentialist/ThePhasesOfCraftship/2_best_practice_first/strategicDesignPart2/exercises/1_CharacterizeAndRefactorE2EBackend/begin/README.md

 Our list of requirements for the first release is much simpler, allowing us to iterate rapidly and gather feedback earlier.
-It's time to go deeper and organized the selected set of stories following our role, goal, capabilities and grouping method.
+It's time to go deeper and organize the selected set of stories following our role, goal, capabilities and grouping method.
 Have you noticed that we followed a backwards approach and easily achieved most of the information required to reach a cohesive grouping of features?